 In addition to the instructions in the documentation, including byte (which is not an instruction, is a thing of assembler) are two more who would want will implement instructions.
 And CLEAR are COMPAREP PORT PORT, but these'll talk later, when you start scheduling the execution of instructions.

 The code to update indicators C, N, Z and V you'll pass, because although it is not complex is not trivial.

-TABLE 1
+Easy8 Instruction Set

 EASY8 INSTRUCTION SET.